sanjai1818/E-commerce-FullStack-Project/README.md

 🛒 E-Commerce CRUD Application

 This is a  Full Stack E-commerce project that performs CRUD operations for products.
-The frontend is built using React-js, and the backend is built using Spring Boot + MySQL. 🚀
+The frontend is built using react-js, and the backend is built using Spring Boot + MySQL🚀.

 ✅ Features